-Services that our plan pays for denotes prior authorization may be required What you must pay risk factors: high blood pressure (hyphere) history of abnormal chole obesity history of high blood suged Tests may be covered in some history of diabetes. esterol and triglyceride levels (dyslipidemia) (ar (glucose) other cases, such as if you are overweight and have a family you may qualify for up to two diabetes screenings every \$0 insulin or not): Supplies to monitor your a blood glucose monit blood glucose test strip lancet devices and lar glucose-control soluti For people with diabetes the following: none pair of therapeut pairs of inserts each control including the nor lancet more, contact Member Strip last the following: To get the list that tells you the contact Member Services at the list that services at the list that tells you the contact Member Services at the list that tells you the list that te ces for all people who have diabetes (whether they use blood glucose, including the following: tor ips incets ons for checking the accuracy of test strips and monitors who have severe diabetic foot disease, the plan will pay for ic custom-molded shoes (including inserts) and two extra alendar year, or es, including the fitting, and three pairs of inserts each year in-customized removable inserts provided with such shoes) or training to help you manage your diabetes.
-To find out \$0

-rices that our plan pays for denotes prior authorization may be required What you
+ervices that our plan pays for denotes prior authorization may be required What you must pay

+Diabetic self-management tra ining, services, and supplies (continued) \$0

+For people with diabetes the following: who have severe diabetic foot disease, the plan will pay for

+" one pair of therapeuti- pairs of inserts each ca c custom-molded shoes (including inserts) and two extra alendar year, or

+• es, including the fitting, and three pairs of inserts each year -customized removable inserts provided with such shoes)

+In some cases, we pay for more, contact Member S r training to help you manage your diabetes.
+To find out ervices.

+contact Member Services at th e brands and makers of diabetic supplies that we will pay for, e number at the bottom of this page.
+The most recent list of is also available on our website at www.mnscha.org .

-Durable medical equipment (D ME) and related supplies \$0
+Durable medical equipment (I DME) and related supplies \$0

-Refer to Chapter 12 of your Me equipment (DME)." mber Handbook for a definition of "Durable medical
+Refer to Chapter 12 of your Me equipment (DME)." ember Handbook for a definition of "Durable medical

 We cover the following items:

 wheelchairs

 crutches

-powered mattress system S
+powered mattress system ns

-• • • • petic supplies refer to the "Diabetic self-management oplies" section in this benefit chart.)
+betic supplies refer to the "Diabetic self-management oplies" section in this benefit chart.)

 hospital beds ordered by a provider for use in the home

-intravenous (IV) infusion oumps and pole
+intravenous (IV) infusion pumps and pole

-speech generating device S
+speech generating device es

-oxygen equipment and su pplies
+oxygen equipment and su upplies

 nebulizers

 walkers

-r quad cane and replacement supplies
+standard curved handle of or quad cane and replacement supplies

-cervical traction (over the door)
+cervical traction (over the e door)

 bone stimulator

 dialysis care equipment

 We cover additional items, incl uding:

-repairs of medical equipment
+repairs of medical equipr nent

-batteries for medical equi pment
+batteries for medical equ

-''' d to take care of your illness, injury or disability
+medical supplies you nee d to take care of your illness, injury or disability

 incontinence products

-cts when specific conditions are met
+nutritional/enteral produ cts when specific conditions are met

-family planning supplies (for more information) refer to the "Family planning services" section of this chart

-augmentative communication ition devices, including electronic tablets

-Other items may be covered.

-ary DME that Medicare and Medical Assistance usually pay does not carry a particular brand or maker, you may ask t for you.

-DME home safety modification ns \$0

-safety devices, and/or equipment and supplies that ndent living (not covered under Elderly Waiver) are covered year.
+This benefit is continued on the next page